IlyaMoskva/EssayAnalyzer/README.md

 # EssayAnalyzer
-Returns top 10 words from thelist of essays
+Returns top 10 words from the list of essays